 Educational Leadership and Policy Analysis Qualifying Exams

 The Qualifying Exam is generally completed during the semester that you take ELPA 7813 (Research Methods).
 If you have questions about when you should take the Qualifying Exam you should contact your Cohort Advisor or the ELPA 7813 instructor.
-At the beginning of the semester that you are completing the written portion of the Qualifying Exam you should contact the ELPA Department's administrative assistant, BettyAnn Proffitt to let her know that you are writing the qualifying exam that semester.
+At the beginning of the semester that you are completing the written portion of the Qualifying Exam you should contact the Graduate Program Coordinator for your concentration to let her or him know of your desire to complete the Qualifying Exam.

 In order to sit for the qualifying exams, ELPA students must have completed the following requirements: